 On July 19, 2018, the Federal Transit Administration (FTA) published the Public Transportation Agency Safety Plan (PTASP), Final Rule, which requires transit providers who are recipients and subrecipients of federal transit assistance under FTA's Urbanized Area Formula Grants (5307) to develop safety plans and Safety Management Systems focused on protecting passengers and employees.
-The objective of Safety

-Management Systems is to create a collaborative approach for management and labor to work together to identify risk, control risk and allocate resources to mitigate risk.
+The objective of Safety Management Systems is to create a collaborative approach for management and labor to work together to control risk, identify risk and allocate resources to mitigate risk.

-The requirements of a Public Transportation Agency Safety Plan (PTASP) include:
+The requirements of a PTASP/Safety Plan include:

-- Processes and procedures to implement Safety Management Systems - Safety Performance Targets - Employee Reporting Program - Emergency Preparedness Plan (applies to rail agencies)
+- Processes and procedures to implement Safety Management Systems - Safety performance targets - Employee Reporting Program - Emergency Preparedness Plan (applies to rail agencies)